Skip to main content

 From a snapshot

-octez-evm-node snapshot import snapshot.gz --data-dir $evm_observer_dir
+octez-evm-node snapshot import evm-snapshot-sr1Ghq66tYK9y-latest.gz \

-octez-evm-node run observer --data-dir $evm_observer_dir
+octez-evm-node run observer \

 1. Download an Etherlink Smart Rollup node snapshot, and use the octez-smart-rollup-node binary to import it in a temporary directory.
+The following examples use <SR_OBSERVER_DATA_DIR> as the location of this temporary directory.

 wget https://snapshots.eu.tzinit.org/etherlink-mainnet/eth-mainnet.full